DylanShadduckUCD/SpeakerRecognition/README.md

   * fft_size: The size of the frames for frame blocking
   * overlap_len: The number of samples that will overlap in each frame during frame blockinng
   * mel_filt_num: The number of mel spaced filters to use
+  * notch: Boolean value.
+If true, a notch filter with a stop band from 2-3 KHz is applied to the audio signal
 * Outputs:
   * This function prints to the stdout